 You should receive a final council tax bill within one month after your moving date.
 At this point, you can apply for a refund if you’re in credit from your local authority.

-It’s important to complete your council tax address change with plenty of time to spare so that you don’t find yourself paying unnecessary tax for a home you’re no longer living in.
+It’s important to change your council tax with plenty of time to spare so that you don’t find yourself paying unnecessary tax for a home you’re no longer living in.

 When do you start paying council tax after moving?